 Major projects planned for the town should contribute to the amazing work our committee has helped to organise over the years.
 This year brings the development of the A47 roundabout (planning dept. dependant) with major replanting and architectural features.
 This is being sponsored by local business Smithers Pursloe.
-We also have secured funding from the Windmill Foundation to develop the Nature Garden on London Rd. £15,000 has been granted to provide access and a themed nature trail aimed at school children to use.

 In 2013 we celebrated our 30th year with a fundraising ball at the end of September, and hope to keep this as an annual event.